This time I've arranged them

 Neil Gaiman Neverwhere

 When an injured girl called Door falls into a London street, from a door that isn't there, at the feet of Richard Mayhew, he stops to help her without thinking.
 And so begins his descent into a subterranean London where each dark tunnel leads to strange places, stranger people and odd creatures, and the danger of death.
 Myths from London's past are played with and place names come alive, as London's history takes on new dark depths.
 It's all big gruesome fun, with a couple of the nastiest vampire hit-persons you're ever likely to meet.
 The writing owes a lot to Terry Pratchett, in its humour and its timing and Gaiman did collaborate on a novel with Pratchett, so a little rubbing off is understandable.
 He'd obviously been reading a bit of Anne Rice too.
 This one is played a lot for laughs, albeit gruesome ones mostly, and does not have the conviction and depth of characterisation of the later and better American Gods, but it's still essential reading for fans of London's myths and tunnels.
-One small gripe - why does Neil, an Englishman writing about London, refer to sidewalks?
+One small gripe - why does the author, an Englishman writing about London, refer to sidewalks?
 Pavements is what we have over here, not sodding sidewalks.

-Neverwhere was made into a TV series in the UK , which came out on DVD in the UK in April 2007, the same year that a graphic novel appeared.
-In 2016 an edition illustrated by Chris Riddell appeared.
+Neverwhere was made into a TV series in the UK in 1996 , which came out on DVD in the UK in 2007, the same year that a graphic novel appeared.
+In 2016 an edition of the book illustrated by Chris Riddell appeared.
 It's cute, with many full page drawings and loads of little ones in the margins too.
+In 2019 the TV series came out on Blu-ray, upscaled.

 Jeremy Gavron An Acre of Barren Ground